-Apple Launches Video Streaming Service For $4.99 A Month
+Apple Launches Video-Streaming Service For $4.99 A Month

 Apple's new service costs considerably less than Netflix, which has a standard subscription of $8.99 per month.
 The Disney+ service debuts Nov.
 12 at $6.99 per month.

-As expected, Apple also unveiled its new iPhone 11, which will start at $699, and the iPhone 11 Pro and Pro Max, starting at $999 and $1,099, respectively.
+As expected, Apple also unveiled its new iPhone 11, which will start at $699, and the iPhone 11 Pro and the iPhone 11 Pro Max, starting at $999 and $1,099, respectively.
 All three phones will feature improved cameras and higher video capabilities.

-Along with the new streaming service, Tuesday's announcements, which included a $4.99-per-month for its new Apple Arcade gaming service, represent a continuing shift in the importance of services to Apple's bottom line.
+Along with the new streaming service, Tuesday's announcements, which included a $4.99 monthly cost for the new Apple Arcade gaming service, represent a continuing shift in the importance of services to Apple's bottom line.

-For years, the iPhone represented the majority of Apple's sales, but the company has seen the numbers drop.
-In the third quarter, iPhone sales equaled less than half of Apple's revenues — down from 63% four year ago.
+For years, the iPhone represented the majority of Apple's sales, but the company has seen its numbers drop.
+In the third quarter, iPhone sales made up less than half of Apple's revenues — down from 63% four years ago.
 China isn't just where iPhones are made; it's also one of the top markets for the device.
 But amid China's economic slowdown, Apple's sales in China, Taiwan and Hong Kong fell 19% in the third quarter from a year earlier.